 - an information flyer drop in letterboxes.

-Here are some sample templates for use in your community consultation which you maybe of use in the promotion of the CGDN initiative:
+Here are some sample templates for use in your community consultation which may be of use in the promotion of the CGDN initiative:

 CGDN Public Presentation (Powerpoint 10,352KB)